Last Updated: July 16th, 2019 at 3:15 pm Read Time: 4 Minutes

 If anyone in the vehicle was injured in the wreck, an attorney can help you better defend yourself so that you obtain the maximum amount of compensation to which you are entitled.

-For a free consultation with a car accident lawyer, contact Justin Weinstein.
+For a free consultation with car accident lawyers, contact Weinstein Legal.

 Fill out a case evaluation form or call 954-845-0505.